skarlekar/rambolite/README.md

 ## Initialize compute nodes on AWS
 Create five EC2 instances on AWS using the Ubuntu 16.04 AMI (ami-0cfee17793b08a293).
-Each instance should atleast be a t2.medium with 8GB memory and the following in
+Each instance should atleast be a t2.medium with 8GB memory and the following inbound rules in the security group:

+TCP: 80, 8888, 8

+Enable public IP for all instances.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODY0NzYwMjEsLTkxNDAzMTY2MiwtMj
-gyMTk4ODAsLTU3MjYyNDYxOV19
+eyJoaXN0b3J5IjpbMTcwNzczMzM3MSwtOTE0MDMxNjYyLC0yOD
+IxOTg4MCwtNTcyNjI0NjE5XX0=
 -->